Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/index.md

 Partial: Worker

 When self-hosting, everything can be configured using the API and extension methods available in the NServiceBus Azure-related packages; it's not required to reference the hosting package.
 To self-host an endpoint, add the required configuration to the role entry point.
-For more information on how to self-host in Cloud Services, refer to the Cloud Services [self-hosting sample](/samples/azure/self-host/).

 ## Cloud Services - Web Roles